 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses existing in accounts receivable and is based on historical write-off experience and any specific customer issues that have been identified.
 Account balances are charged off against the allowance when it is probable the receivable will not be recovered.
-As of December 31, 2008 and 2007, one customer accounted for 25% and 35% of the Company's total accounts receivable balance, respectively.
+The Company had one customer who accounted for 29% at December 31, 2009, and 25% at December 31, 2008, of the Company's total accounts receivable balance.